-Listed below is a general checklist of items which should be periodically checked by residential hall personnel and maintained in proper order as necessary.
-This represents a majority of the routine items that inspectors will be evaluating during each fire/safety inspection of the hall.
+This is a general checklist of items which should be periodically checked by residential hall personnel and maintained in proper order as necessary.
+This represents a majority of the routine items inspectors will be evaluating during each fire/safety inspection of the hall.
 In any event, these items should be properly maintained at all times during the year when the building is occupied.

 EXIT LIGHTS - In place, lighted, have all legend plates in place, directional arrows correctly positioned, etc.